Grimur12/VNL1_24_H7/DOCS/Github Manual.md

   2) Because of the long development cycle, Git flow is historically not able to support Continuous Delivery or Continuous Integration.

 Source (https://www.gitkraken.com/learn/git/best-practices/git-branch-strategy)

+- Feature Branching

+  Feature Branching is a commonly used workflow that involves creating a new branch for a specific feature or change in the codebase.
+This allows developers to work on the feature independently without affecting   the main branch.
+When the feature is complete, it can be merged back into the main branch through a pull request.
+The pull request allows other team members to review the changes and suggest modifications or i   improvements before merging the feature into the main branch.

+  Feature Branching Workflow

+  1) Create feature branches: Create a new branch for each feature or task you're working on.
+This branch should be created from the main branch.
+  2) Work on the feature: After creating the feature branch, you can start implementing the new feature by making as many commits as necessary.
+The branch should only contain changes relating to that particular feature.
+  3) Create a pull request: When you're finished working on the feature branch, you create a pull request to merge the changes into the main branch.
+  4) Review and approve: Other developers review the changes in the pull request and approve them if they are satisfied with the changes.
+Code review can help catch issues or mistakes before they are merged into the main branch.
+  5) Merge the feature branch: Once you're done working on the feature, you can merge the feature branch back into the main branch.
+  6) Clean up: After merging, you can delete the feature branch, as it is no longer needed.

 ## Resolving conflicts.